ukoethe/ilastik-build/Readme.md

 ### Compilation and Installation:

 * Open `ilastik.sln`, switch to "Release" mode and build the project `ilastik`.
 In theory, this should build and install everything in one go.
 In practice, it sometimes stops with an error message like "Cannot extract sources".
 If this happens, just build `ilastik` again (this doesn't rebuild already installed dependencies).
 Due to some unknown reasons, Visual Studio always believes that the compilation of numpy failed, although everything was actually ok.
 In this case, open "numpy-1.6.2->CMakeRules", right-click on `numpy-1.6.2-download.rule` and remove this rule.
+Do likewise with `numpy-1.6.2-patch.rule`.
 Then build `ilastik` again.
 * Add the following directories to your `PATH` variable:

 ```